Vaccinia immune globulin: Orthopoxvirus Vaccination

 The Orthopoxvirus (Smallpox) vaccine management guidelines are available from the Centers for Disease Control and Prevention.

 Literature such as Progressive Vaccinia: Case Description and Laboratory-Guided Therapy With Vaccinia Immune Globulin, ST-246®, and CMX001 explains in clinical terms to the layperson (non-medical staff, or the patient and their families) what happens during this treatment when they are sick.

 HIV and AIDS positive people are at risk of developing reactions and side-effects when they have Orthopoxvirus.
-Literature such as Progressive Vaccinia Acquired through Zoonotic Transmission in a Patient with HIV/AIDS explains again in clinical terms why patients with immunodeficiency (from HIV infection, or from any other medical condition that effects your immune system) are at high risk.
+Literature such as Progressive Vaccinia Acquired through Zoonotic Transmission in a Patient with HIV/AIDS explains again in clinical terms why patients with immunodeficiency (from HIV infection, or from any other medical condition that affects the immune system) are at high risk.
 Likewise, infants (and by extension during pregnancy), and the elderly with pre-existing medical conditions are more likely to have more serious reactions.
-If you have been taking serum antibodies for immunodeficiency, you should note this medicine VIGIV has a different name, and has similarities but is for a specific case (if you get necrosis from a smallpox vaccine) rather than a generalized treatment for immunodeficiency.
-These (IgG, IgA, IgM, IgD, and IgE, IgG) previously have been researched for use with Modified Vaccinia virus Ankara®, more so than VIGIV as a treatment for Monkeypox.
+For people who have been taking serum antibodies for immunodeficiency, VIGIV has a different name and is for a specific case (if they get necrosis from a smallpox vaccine) rather than a generalized treatment for immunodeficiency.
+These (IgG, IgA, IgM, IgD, and IgE) previously have been researched for use with Modified Vaccinia virus Ankara, more so than VIGIV as a treatment for monkeypox.